 So I had to go out and buy a new egg slicer to replace it.

-There are some specific mushroom ‘slicers’ (but I’m not a big fan of unitaskers) out there, plus heavy-duty egg/mushroom slicers (this model has blades instead of wires which will work much better), or you could use an all-in-one gadget that does everything, If your mushrooms are super firm, this can work, and does save a lot of time.
+There are some specific mushroom ‘slicers’ (but I’m not a big fan of unitaskers) out there.
+There are also some heavy-duty egg/mushroom slicers (this model has blades instead of wires which will work much better), or you could use an all-in-one gadget that does everything.
+If your mushrooms are super firm, this can work and save a lot of time.
 However, it’s best to go ahead and just get the knife out and make a party out of it!

 I get a fairly hot pan going and let those mushrooms carmelize a bit and then lower the heat a little and allow the mushrooms to cook.
 I use a little butter and oil mixture to help keep things from sticking, but you don’t want to use too much.
 Butter has a lot of moisture and you don’t want the ‘shrooms having to deal with that as well.
 Once the mushrooms have released their moisture, I tend to turn the pan up just a bit to help get rid of it.

-You can also add a bit of salt to the pan once the mushrooms have turned this ‘transluscent’ color, as it will help facilitate the moisture reduction, but for freezing, I don’t do it.
+You can also add a bit of salt to the pan once the mushrooms have turned this ‘translucent’ color, as it will help facilitate the moisture reduction, but for freezing, I skip that step.

-I store my mushrooms in 1C quantities in individual bags, then store in a larger bag.
+I store my mushrooms in 1C quantities in individual bags, then store them in a larger bag.
 I remove all the excess air I can from each bag to help keep them from getting freezer burn.
-When I’m ready to use, I can just pull out a bag and toss the contents into a sauce.
+When I’m ready to use it, I can just pull out a bag and toss the contents into a sauce.